-If the package contains a binary component, you'll need to ensure that a binary wheel is available for the platform you're targeting:
+If the package contains a binary component, you'll need to ensure that a binary wheel is available for the platform you're targeting.
+For desktop platforms, binary wheels are hosted on PyPI; Android binary wheels are hosted on the Chaquopy package index; iOS binary wheels are available on the BeeWare repository on anaconda.org.

-- macOS, Linux, Windows: Binary wheels are hosted on PyPI. - Android: See the Android platform documentation. - iOS: See the iOS platform documentation.